McChoc/BlocInterpreter/README.md

 #### Logarithm operator `%%`

-When both its operands are of type [number](#number), it will compute the logarithm of its left operand with its right operand as the base.
+If both its operands are [numbers](#number), it will compute the logarithm of its left operand with its right operand as the base.

 ```python
 100 %% 10; # evaluates to 2 (the logarithm base 10 of 100)